nivb52/apollo-client-notes/README.md

 # Synchronise your client and server state in React using Apollo Client

-## Running the project

-There are 2 folders: `./client` and `./server`.
-We will mainly work in the client, but we need the server to act as a GraphQL backend.

-1. `cd server && npm install`
-2. `cd client && npm install`
-3. In two terminals, run `npm start` in the client and then the server folder (you can also run `npm start` in the root, which will start both)

 ## The example app

 Collaborative note-taking application.
 Users will be able to either make quick edits to a running list of notes